 Apgar Village

 Apgar Village sits at the foot of Lake McDonald and is the primary hub of activity on the west side of the park.
 All services except gas are available in Apgar Village.
-There are restaurants, gift shops, and lodging as well as equipment rentals.
+There are restaurants, gift shops, and lodging, as well as equipment rentals.
 Eddie’s Restaurant is a popular dining option in Apgar Village.
-I recommend renting watercraft from Glacier Park Boat Company located on the beach in Apgar Village.
+I recommend renting watercraft from Glacier Park Boat Company, located on the beach in Apgar Village.
 The view of Lake McDonald from Apgar Village is an iconic one—make sure you take a look at the colorful rocks on the beach!
 If you’re interested in taking a boat tour, check out our article Glacier Park Boat Tours: An Expert’s Advice and Helpful Tips.

-Check Out: 9 Great Places to Eat in Glacier National Park
+CHECK OUT: 9 Great Places to Eat in Glacier National Park

 McDonald Creek Overlook